Shogun Warriors (comics): Fictional history

 On prehistoric Earth, the alien Followers of Light defeated the Followers of Dark – also known as the Myandi – in the Great Chaos War.
-The Myandi were buried under a volcano in Asia, while the Followers of Light established the ankh-shaped Shogun Sanctuary in the mountains of Japan.
-Subsequent generations of the Followers of Light would monitor the volcano until it erupted, reviving Maur-Kon and the remaining Myandi, who unleashed the monster Rok-Korr on Tokyo.
-Doctor Tambura and the other observers at the Shogun Sanctuary had accounted for this possibility, and have been observing a group of humans to aid them in their battle – American stuntman Richard Carson, Japanese test pilot Genji Odashu and Madagascan oceanographer Ilongo Savage.
+The Myandi were buried under a volcano in Asia, while the Followers of Light established the ankh-shaped Shogun Sanctuary, whose location was given inconsistently either as the mountains of Japan or the Himalayas.
+Subsequent generations of the Followers of Light would monitor the volcano until it erupted, reviving Maur-Konn and the remaining Myandi, who unleashed the monster Rok-Korr on Tokyo.
+Doctor Tambura and the other observers at the Shogun Sanctuary had accounted for this possibility, and have been observing a group of humans to aid them in their battle – American stuntman Richard Carson, Japanese test pilot Genji Odashu and Malagasy oceanographer Ilongo Savage.
 The trio are transported to the Shogun Sanctuary and – despite their initial skepticism – are persuaded to pilot the mighty Shogun Warrior robot Raydeen into battle, managing to divert the creature from the city.
 After further training, Carson is assigned as Raydeen's pilot while Genji and Ilongo are given command of two further Shoguns, Combatra and Dangard Ace.
 Together they are able to conclusively defeat Rok-Korr.
-Angered by the failure, Maur-Kon prepares the Mech-Monster to destroy the Shogun Warriors, but tampering by his lieutenant Magar sees the machine imbued with dark sorcery; while Raydeen and Dangard Ace battle the creature, Genji takes Combatra to investigate its point of origin – only to be ambushed by Maur-Kon's Dark Agents.
+Angered by the failure, Maur-Kon prepares the Mech-Monster to destroy the Shogun Warriors, but tampering by his lieutenant Magar sees the machine imbued with dark sorcery; while Raydeen and Dangard Ace battle the creature, Genji takes Combatra to investigate its point of origin, only to be ambushed by Maur-Kon's Dark Agents.
 After Carson and Savage defeat the Mech-Monster they follow, but come under attack from Combatra, under the control of Maur-Kon.
 Genji is able to escape and help destroy Maur-Kon's base, but the villain escapes.